-ing you as long as you listen and compromise.
+VIRGO (Aug.
+23-Sept.
+22): Easy does it when dealing with emotional matters.
+Listen, be understanding and find reasonable solutions.
+By doing your best to make things better, you will gain the respect and confidence of the second of the second dence of others.
+LIBRA (Sept.
+23-Oct.
+22): You can address issues that are bother-ing you as long as you listen and ing you as long as you listen and compromise.
 Getting along with others will be half the battle if you want to move forward.
 SCORPIO (Gct.
 23-Nov.
 21): Round up the people and the accessories you'll require to reach your goal.
-Set your sights on how you intend to improve your life, the way you live or whatever it will up the pace, and work in tandem with people who bring out the take to get ahead professionally SAGITTARIUS (Nov.
+Set your sights on how you intend to improve your life, the way you live or whatever it will take to get ahead professionally SAGITTARIUS (Nov.
 22-Dec.
-21): best in you.
-Let your creative mind lead the way.
-You will be praised for your insight into future trends.
-Refuse to let your emotions stifle your productivity.
+21): Refuse to let your emotions stifle your productivity.
 Live up to your promises, and follow through with your plans.
-Don't fall short because someone meddles in LEO (July 23-Aug.
-22): Be less concerned about what everyone else is doing, and put in more time and effort on what you want because someone meddles in your business.
+Don't fall short because someone meddles in because someone meddles in your business.
 Make decisions based on truth and practicality Don't share personal informatic CAPRICORN (Dec.
 22-Jan.
-19): Take action, put your plans in to accomplish.
-Don't labor over motion and enjoy whatever motion and enjoy whatever benefits come with the work you have completed.
+19): Take action, put your plans in motion and enjoy whatever motion and enjoy whatever benefits come with the work you have completed.